Nukte-y/node-team-render/README.md

 - [License](#license)

 ## Description
-This project is a command-line application that generates professional README files for your projects.
-It simplifies the process by prompting the user for information about the project and then dynamically creates a README.md file based on the responses.
+This is a command-line application that allows a user to generate an HTML webpage that displays summaries for each member of a software engineering team.
+The application gathers information about the team members using prompts and then generates an HTML file based on that information.
+It includes classes for each type of team member (Employee, Manager, Engineer, and Intern), which are used to create objects for each team member.

 ## Usage
 To use the application, follow these steps: